MenPeko/MenPeko/README.md

 - 🧠 Currently learning: Full-stack development
 - 🌱 Working on building my digital presence
 - 🍊 Orange enthusiast (in case you couldn't tell)
 - 💻 Passionate about: Working on leaving my digital footprint, one small step at a time.
-Consider this a peak into my world.
 ```

 ## 🛠️ Tech Stack & Skills